-“The best workspaces use creative design to take employees and visitors on an emotive journey,” says Natasha Bonugli, Unispace’s London-based Regional Principal, Design and an architect by profession.
+“The best workplaces use creative design to take employees and visitors on an emotive journey,” says Natasha Bonugli, Unispace’s Regional Principal of Design and architect by profession.
 “But that journey has to be backed up by solid facts, or it’s meaningless.
 There’s no point having a big design idea if it doesn’t resonate with the people or the business, and can’t evolve with them.”

 Sam Sahni, our Regional Principal, Strategy, works alongside Natasha.
 His team unearths the science which underpins the design team’s work.
 As he points out: “Without knowing the facts about a workplace, everyone’s simply relying on best guesses – and with the best will in the world, these are often way off the mark.
 So our tools and processes identify the gaps between perception and observation, helping us to create spaces that truly respond to individual and business needs.”